City of Walls and Secrets: Plot

 Aang and his friends arrive in Ba Sing Se where they meet Joo Dee, their guide throughout the city.
 As the group tries to book an important with the Earth King to discuss the plan for invading the Fire Nation on the day of the solar eclipse, (Note: The plan was created after the group discovered an eclipse was coming in "The Library") Joo Dee tells them they will have to wait a month.
-When they start asking around, they find people are skeptical to talk about the war against the Fire Nation at all.
+When they start asking around, they find people are reluctant to talk about the war against the Fire Nation at all.
 However, one neighbor Pong warns them to steer clear of the Dai Li, the secret police force of Ba Sing Se.
-Meanwhile, Zuko and Iroh settle into their new Ba Sing Se home and get a job at a tea shop, while they are spied on by Jet who are convinced they are firebenders.
+Meanwhile, Zuko and Iroh settle into their new Ba Sing Se home and get a job at a tea shop, while they are spied on by Jet, who is convinced they are firebenders.

 After hearing the Earth Kingdom palace is hosting a party for a bear, Katara decides it is a good way to reach the Earth King.
 Katara and Toph dress up in fancy clothing and try to use Toph's Beifong family ticket to sneak into the party.
 However, it fails and they are bought into the party by a mysterious man named Long Feng.
 There they find Sokka and Aang have snuck into the party as helpers, but just as the Earth King joins the party, Dai Li agents capture the group as well as Momo.
 Meanwhile, Jet bursts into the teashop challenging Zuko and Iroh to a fight hoping they will firebend at him.
 However, Zuko steals someone's swords and the two duel throughout the city.
 The Dai Li eventually show up and, after hearing from eyewitnesses of the fight, arrest Jet.

 The Dai Li agents bring Aang, Katara, Sokka, Toph, and Momo to meet their leader, Long Feng, who reveals that there is no mention of the war in Ba Sing Se to preserve the culture of the city and to ensure it remains a peaceful utopia, the last one on Earth.
 As Long Feng reveals this, Jet is taken underground and is brainwashed by Dai Li agents who repeat to him "there is no war in Ba Sing Se".
 It is also revealed that Long Feng is in charge of day-to-day matters in the city, including military matters, meaning the Earth King is just a figurehead.
 When Aang threatens to tell people about the war, Long Feng claims he will banish them from the city and stop Aang's quest to find Appa.
 As they are dismissed, Long Feng calls in Joo Dee to accompany them.
 The group stares in disbelief as they all realize that a different woman has taken the place of Joo Dee.